 Root Canal Process

 The first step of the procedure is to anesthetize the affected area.
-The next step is to open an access point through the top, or biting surface of the tooth.
-Dr. Guerra will then determine a working length of each canal.
+The next step is to open an access point through the top or biting surface of the tooth.
+Dr. Guerra will then determine the working length of each canal.
 Each canal is then prepared for the administration of the filling material.
 Once each canal is fully prepared, it is filled with an inert material called gutta percha and then sealed.
-The tooth is now ready for a restoration, which is usually a crown.
+The tooth is now ready for restoration, which is usually a crown.
 It usually takes two visits to complete the restoration procedure.